EikoocS/CMakeTutorial-CN/tutorial/Adding Generator Expressions.md

 empty string, and `$<1:...>` results in the content of `...`.
 They can also be nested.

-## Exercise 1 - Adding Compiler Warning Flags with Generator Expressions
+## 练习 1 - Adding Compiler Warning Flags with Generator Expressions

 A common usage of
 [generator expressions <generator expressions(7)>](https://cmake.org/cmake/help/latest/manual/generator expressions.7.html#manual:generator expressions(7)) is to conditionally add compiler flags, such as those for